JeroenOudeVrielink/ur5-robotic-grasping/README.md

 </p>
 <p align="center">
-  Fig.1 Experimental setup: The left image shows the UR5e robotic arm and a target object placed on the desk.
-The target tray is highlighted red.
+  Fig.1 Experimental setup consists of a UR5e robotic arm, an RGB-D camera, a set of objects placed on the desk in three scenarios: (left) isolated scenario, (center) pcaked scenario, and (right) pile scenario.
 The green line denotes the camera’s line of sight.
-The right image shows the corresponding view of the camera.
 </p>

 # ur5-robotic-grasping